google/docsy-example/content/en/docs/Contribution guidelines/_index.md

 Don't forget to link to your own doc repo rather than our example site!
 Also make sure users can find these guidelines from your doc repo README: either add them there and link to them from this page, add them here and link to them from the README, or include them in both locations.
 {{% /pageinfo %}}
 -->
-We use [Hugo](https://gohugo.io/) to format and generate our website, the [Docsy](https://github.com/google/docsy) theme for styling and site structure, and [GitHub pages](https://help.github.com/en/github/working-with-github-pages) to manage the deployment of the site.
+We use [Hugo](https://gohugo.io/) Extended Version to format and generate our website, the [Docsy](https://github.com/google/docsy) theme for styling and site structure, and [GitHub pages](https://help.github.com/en/github/working-with-github-pages) to manage the deployment of the site.
 Hugo is an open-source static site generator that provides us with templates,